 News and Upcoming Events

 Interested in MPA?
 Visit one night of 1st Year Core and see for yourself what the MPA program is really like!
-1st and 2nd Year Core courses for the "General cohort" (combined Public/Non-Profit Administration and Public Policy concentrations) meet on Thursdays from 6-10pm.
-In the Fall 2013, the 1st Year Core class accepts visitors on Thursdays from 6-10pm, October 10th through December 5th and meets in the Seminar 2 building complex, Room C1105 (ground floor of C building).
+1st and 2nd Year Core courses for the "General/PNAPP cohort" (combined Public/Non-Profit Administration and Public Policy concentrations) meet on Thursdays from 6-10pm.
+In the Spring 2014, the 1st Year Core class accepts visitors on Thursdays from 6-10pm, April 10th (week 2) through May 29th (week 9) and meets in the Seminar 2 building complex, Room A1105 (ground floor of A building).
 Feel welcome to drop by -- just notify faculty when you get there, and you can drop in for a few minutes or stay til 10pm, whatever works for you!
 You can also check out our MPA Course Syllabi page for the Spring 2014 syllabus (and other syllabi as well).

 You can also "test drive" our program before committing to the entire degree and take MPA elective courses as a non-admitted graduate special student.
 If you have a bachelor's degree you can take up to 8 MPA elective credits per quarter and up to 12 credits total will count toward your MPA degree if you are later admitted to the program.
 Get more information now about Graduate Special Student requirements and registration procedures.

 Community Corner/ Project Forum- Connecting Students with Agencies Non-Profits and Each Other